/

 Summarizes medical literature and retrieves clinical guidelines for faster decision support.

-Synthesizes patient records, research, and treatment plans, verifying and applying adaptive reasoning.
+Synthesizes patient records, research, and treatment plans, verifying and applying adaptive reasoning within enterprise AI systems.

 Finance and compliance